 Does hair decompose after being cut?

 Hair is biodegradable and will decompose after it is cut.
-The rate of decomposition depends on several factors, such as the length of the hair, the environment in which it is placed, and the presence of microorganisms that break down organic matter.
+The decomposition rate depends on several factors, such as the length of the hair, the environment in which it is placed, and the presence of microorganisms that break down organic matter.
 In general, hair can take several years to decompose completely, but it will eventually break down into its constituent elements.

 Does hair biodegrade in water?